EAA is coming for your clients. Help them comply!

 Real-world example: AppFolio’s commitment to accessibility

 AppFolio, a real estate and property management software company, partnered with Duda and AudioEye to enhance web accessibility for its clients.
 They successfully migrated over 7,000 client websites from WordPress to Duda without any downtime, all while integrating accessibility solutions to ensure compliance with the Americans with Disabilities Act (ADA).
-In response to growing demand and legal concerns, AppFolio added the AudioEye tool to its platform, which automatically identifies and addresses accessibility issues on websites.
+In response to growing demand and legal concerns, AppFolio added AudioEye's accessibility platform to its platform, which automatically identifies and addresses accessibility issues on websites.
 This integration not only improved the websites’ accessibility but also provided valuable assurance to clients through comprehensive audit reports.
 With this partnership, AppFolio has seen increased traffic and client satisfaction, highlighting how accessibility can benefit both users and businesses.

 Don’t wait until the last minute